 When you’re thinking about your practice, make sure you’re realistic about what you can achieve.
 Don’t think about what you feel you should be able to achieve, think about what you can.
 Stretch goals are great but they can be demotivating if you don’t meet them.

 Start small rather than go big.
-Remember that you can always exceed your goal if your on a roll.
+Remember that you can always exceed your goal if you’re on a roll.
 This is great for building motivation and developing a routine.

 Be cautious of making your goal too monotonous or dry.
 A goal to ‘write for 30 minutes a day’ can suck the creativity and fun out of writing so make sure you mix up your approaches.